12 Features That RVs Need to Have to Be Comfortable

 One of the most important things for RV buyers to consider is comfort.
 Whether you plan to live or travel in a recreational vehicle, you should want the time you spend in it to pleasant.
 Campers, travel trailers and motorhomes are not pleasant to use if they keep you from sleeping well, create neck and back problems or make you feel cornered while eating.

 These and similar issues are the very reasons why people sell or trade their travel units.
 When this happens, it can cost owners plenty!

 I met a couple who sold a gorgeous and costly motorhome because the shower was too small for the wife.
-These people could have saved a ton of money if they had just taken the time to make sure that the amenities in their coach met their needs!
+These people could have saved a ton of money if they had just taken the time to make sure that the size of the shower in their coach met her needs!

 Few people realize what important roles awnings play in their overall RV living comfort.